-Item Description Bridged Activates or deactivates the bridging function on the router. no - The bridging function is inactive (default). • yes - The bridging function is active.
+Item Description Bridged Activates or deactivates the bridging function on the router. no - The bridging function is inactive (default). yes - The bridging function is active.
 See the Bridge Notes below the table for further details.
 Media Type Specifies the type of duplex and speed used in the network.
 Auto-negation - The router automatically sets the best speed and duplex mode of communication according to the network's possibilities.
 100 Mbps Full Duplex - The router communicates at 100 Mbps, in the full duplex mode.
 100 Mbps Half Duplex - The router communicates at 100 Mbps, in the half duplex mode.
 10 Mbps Full Duplex - The router communicates at 10 Mbps, in the full duplex mode.
 10 Mbps Half Duplex - The router communicates at 10 Mbps, in the half duplex mode.
 MTU Maximum Transmission Unit value.
 Default value is 1500 bytes.
-PoE PSE 1 enabled - The PoE PSE feature is enabled for an Ethernet interface. disabled - The PoE PSE feature is disabled for an Ethernet interface (default).

-Table 15: Configuration of the Network Interface - Global Items are configured.
+Table 14: Configuration of the Network Interface - Global Items